ahmedius2/RTG-Sync/README.md

 ```

----
+## Throttling of Best-Effort Tasks
-### Throttling of Best-Effort Tasks
+Throttling framework can be used to limit the memory usage budgets of co-executing best-effort tasks while a virtual gang is running.

-**Goal**: Limit the memory usage budgets of co-executing best-effort tasks while a virtual gang is running
+### Test

-**Test**: To verify throttling of best-effort tasks under RTG-Sync, we do the following:
+To verify throttling of best-effort tasks under RTG-Sync, we do the following:

 - Create a single real-time task with the following parameters: